Wednesday, December 23, 2020

 Hubby and I took Ava Grace on a day trip.
 We stopped in Loretto to get lottery tickets and Ava a doctor's pepper and some gummy candy.

-We stopped at Murphy’s to fillip with gas and at Walmart in Lawrenceburg to get Ava a new car seat.
-Hubby had to put it together which took a while.
+We stopped at Murphy's to fill up with gas and at Walmart in Lawrenceburg to purchase a new car seat for Ava.
+Hubby had to put it together, which took a while.

-We traveled north up the Natchez Trace stopping a couple times for restroom breaks.
+We traveled north up the Natchez Trace, stopping a couple of times for restroom breaks.
 Several of the restrooms were closed due to the Coronavirus.

-We rode through Leipers Fork but didn’t see any or very little Christmas decorations.
-I think Ave took a nap while we were on the trace.
+We rode through Leipers Fork but didn't see any or very few Christmas decorations.
+Ave took a nap while we were on the trail.

 Mellow Mushroom Pizza Restaurant